-SECTION 3.1.3: SORPTION ISOTHERMS: PYRITE

-Pyrite showed limited sorption of radium over most pH values, with almost no sorption at acidic pH values, and limited sorption at more basic pH values.
-Interestingly, there seems to be little difference in sorption at a circumneutral pH compared to basic pH (figure 3).
-As with the other minerals, Kd values were fit, showing very linear response in the range of radium activities considered (Table 1).
-Curiously, the Kd normalized by surface area is the highest for pyrite compared to other minerals, though this is likely driven by the extremely low surface area of pyrite instead of a large extent of sorption.
+Pyrite showed limited sorption of radium at low pH (3 and 5), but appreciable sorption at higher values, with little difference observed between isotherms performed at pH 7 and 9 (figure 3).
+As with other minerals, Kd values were fit, showing very linear response in the range of radium activities considered (Table 1).
+While the quantity of sorbed Ra at pH 5 and 7 per unit mass was lower than ferrihydrite, goethite and Na-montmorillonite, the Kd at these pH values was highest for all minerals when normalized to surface area.
 Radium sorption to goethite is comparable to that of pyrite at circumneutral pH values, though the extent of sorption to goethite is much larger at increasingly basic solution conditions .
 There is very little, if any existing data examining the sorption of radium to any reduced iron solid.
-A previous study examining sorption of strontium to unoxidized pyrite found no discernable sorption, which suggests radium sorption would also be limited as found here [38].
+A previous study examining sorption of strontium to pyrite found no discernable sorption, which suggests radium sorption would also be limited as found here [38].
 These results suggest that reduced iron sulfide minerals may play a limited role in controlling radium sorption in anoxic environments, however, the iron oxides result suggests the formation of oxic coatings on the pyrite surface may lead to enhanced sorption following oxidation.

-SECTION 3.1.4: THE USE OF ANALOG COMPOUNDS

-The availability and radiotoxicity of radium has limited its study, thus analog compounds possessing similar chemistry and lower health risks are often used [29].
-Barium is also a group 2 element, and possesses similar chemical characteristics to Ra; it is therefore commonly used as an experimental analog for radium [35].
-Barium can remove radium from hydraulic fracturing produced waters by coprecipitation in the presence of sulfate, with barium sulfate and radium sulfate having similar solubility products (log Ksp = -9.99 and -10.38, respectively) [1].
-This similarity in behavior suggests barium is a valid radium analog, and can be used when experiments require a high loading of sorbate.
-However, Sanjih et al (2014) found appreciable differences in Ra and Ba adsorption to goethite under the same experimental conditions, and Jones et al (2011) found distinct differences in Ra sorption to carbonate-bearing minerals [39].
-Comparison of barium and strontium, another possible group 2 radium analogue, also show significant differences in sorption to clay minerals [40].
-These differences underscore that using barium or strontium as chemical analogs to approximate radium adsorption may provide misleading results.

 SECTION 3.2 SURFACE COMPLEXATION MODELING